PEFT-Bench: A Parameter-Efficient Fine-Tuning Methods Benchmark: PEFT-Bench

 In our case, we consider the following factors: 1) the \textbf{number of trainable parameters} $M_p \in \mathbb{N}$; 2) \textbf{inference speed} $M_f \in \mathbb{R}^+$ (i.e., floating point operations); and 3) average \textbf{memory usage during training} $M_m \in \mathbb{R}^+$.
-Since, these factors are not normalized and cannot be used as penalties on their own, we normalize $M_p$, $M_f$, $M_m$ using reference constants $\frac{M_p}{C_p}$, $\frac{M_f}{C_f}$, $\frac{M_m}{C_m}$, where $C_p \in \mathbb{N}$, $C_f \in \mathbb{R}^+$ and $C_f \in \mathbb{R}^+$.
+Since, these factors are not normalized and cannot be used as penalties on their own, we normalize $M_p$, $M_f$, $M_m$ using reference constants $\frac{M_p}{C_p}$, $\frac{M_f}{C_f}$, $\frac{M_m}{C_m}$, where $C_p \in \mathbb{N}$, $C_f \in \mathbb{R}^+$ and $C_m \in \mathbb{R}^+$.
 The constants can be set either to a large value that we would not like to achieve (e.g., number of parameters close to full model training, double the inference floating point operations, or maximum memory available for training), or alternatively, they can also be set to the median or geometric mean of all available $M$ values from a specific factor.
 If we plug this normalization into Equation \ref{eq:cobb}, we would end up with the intermediate equation \ref{eq:penalty}.

-This, however, would rescale the performance $P_t$ to infinity if $M >> C$, therefore bound it to the interval $[0,1)$ with the reciprocal function (i.e., $x^-1$).
+This, however, would rescale the performance $P_t$ to infinity if $M >> C$, therefore we need to bound it to the interval $[0,1)$ with the reciprocal function (i.e., $x^{-1}$).
 For this reason, we also need to add 1, so that the result of the reciprocal does not go to infinity when $M << C$.
-The final form of our PEFT Soft Cost Penalties (PSCP) metric can be found in the Equation \ref{eq:pscp}.
+The final form of our PSCP metric is given by Equation \ref{eq:pscp}.

 The proposed metric is easily extensible if additional factors are of interest.
 In our case, we consider factors that we want to minimize (i.e., the number of parameters, inference speed, and training memory).
-If we want to include different factors that we want to maximize (i.e., higher is better), we need to switch the numerator and denominator of the fraction for that particular cost calculation.
+If we want to include different factors that we want to maximize (i.e., higher is better), we need to switch the numerator and denominator of the fraction for that cost calculation.